davidgarg20/sdsfdf/readme.md

 ## Procedure:

   1. First step is always dataset step.
 I first downloaded the all dataset Language from the link which was mentioned earlier.
-  2. After that I trained the model using ml model using pytorch.
+  2. After that I trained the  encoder-decoder model modified by a custom trainer that trains only with the target language resources after aspecific threshold..
   3. This generated a encoder and decoder file which was used in next steps.
   4. Then I tested the model on some test data which I had already had for testing.
   5. Then I used the model for prediction by using some model data.
 The model predicted  the word.
   Note:- I am not mentioning the commands as commands are explained better in python Notebook.

   ## Result

 | Language | HINDI | MIDDLE-HIGH-GERMAN | GERMAN | BENGALI |
 | :---: | :---: | :---: | :---: |:---: |
 |Accuracy| 0.7130021796740597 | 0.5651269731056964 | 0.8614476061811625 | 0.7214294160507926 |

-  ## Motivation

-  Now the question arises what was my motivation to do this I wanted to explore Neuro-Linguistic Programming(NLP) and I got to know that Morphological Analysis(MA) is the first step in Neuro-Linguistic Programming(NLP), in which a sentence is divided into a sequence of morphemes and then we determine parts of speech of the segmented morpheme.
-So I searched some ways to do that I found this CNN-RNN way best .
-So I did this .
-I learned a lot from this
+ The graphs of loss and accuracy are shown in python notebook.